How to Bet on Baseball: 10 Easy, Profitable Tips for 2023

 8. Shop for the Best Line

-One of the biggest mistakes new bettors make is betting through only one sportsbook.
+One of the biggest mistakes new bettors make when baseball betting is making wagers through only one sports betting site.
 This is a bad idea because it forces bettors to play whatever number their book is offering.
 Instead, we suggest opening multiple accounts at several different books so you can shop for the best line.

 For example, say you want to bet the Kansas City Royals.
 DraftKings is posting Royals +130, but BetMGM is posting +135.
 By having access to more than one book, you just got an additional 5 cents for free.
 It may not seem like a big deal, but it can make a world of difference in the long run, leading to increased payouts and diminished losses.

 9. Embrace Volume Betting

-One of the biggest keys to being a successful long-term bettor is remaining disciplined and limiting your plays to the most valuable games of the day.
-However, baseball is one of the few sports where volume betting leads to increased profits.
+One of the biggest keys to being a successful long-term MLB bettor is remaining disciplined and limiting your plays to the most valuable games of the day.
+However, baseball is one of the few sports where volume sports betting leads to increased profits.

-If you have a betting system that has an ROI of 2%, it’s reasonable to expect that you will make around 486 bets on MLB and 51 bets on the NFL (we chose these numbers by taking 20% of each sport’s total regular-season games played: 256 in NFL, 2,430 in MLB).
+If you have a baseball betting system that has an ROI of 2%, it's reasonable to expect that you will make around 486 bets on MLB and 51 bets on the NFL (we chose these numbers by taking 20% of each sport's total regular-season games played: 256 in NFL, 2,430 in MLB).